mmbman/Katagiri/1979-11-17-Blue-Cliff-Record-Case-1-Talk-1.md

 # Blue Cliff Record, Case 1: The Highest Meaning of the Holy Truths – Talk 1
 ## November 17, 1979 Dharma Talk by Dainin Katagiri Roshi
 ### Transcribed by Kikan Michael Howard
 #### Katagiri Roshi introduces a long-running series of talks on The Blue Cliff Record, a renowned collection of one hundred koans (or “public cases”) in the Zen tradition.
 The first case is the famous story of Bodhidharma’s encounter with Emperor Wu.
-In Talk 1 of 2, Katagiri Roshi focuses on the pointer (or introduction) to the koan.
-To explain it, he tells some stories about his training as the Anja or Jisha (attendant) at Eiheiji monastery, where the “everyday food and drink” of a monk is paying attention to everything and flowing with events like a stream of water.
+In Talk 1 of 2 on this case, Katagiri Roshi focuses on the pointer (or introduction).
+To explain it, he tells some stories about his training as the Anja or Jisha (attendant) at Eiheiji monastery, where the “everyday food and drink” of a monk is to pay attention to every detail and flow with events like a stream of water.
 This is a way of “cutting off the myriad streams,” so that a harmonious, wonderful life can bloom.
-If there is something ‘showy’ about it, if there is something to be gained, it is not the real practice of Zen.
+If there is anything ‘showy’ about it, if there is something to be gained, it is not the real practice of Zen.
 But say, at just this moment – whose actions are these?

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/archives/11-1979" target="_blank">Listen to the original recording</a>